julch94/learning-lua/README.md

 ![image](https://github.com/julch94/learning-lua/assets/74890109/c310d890-4ef6-44de-b548-03a3655a8107)

-## 21 June 2023
+# 21 June 2023

+## Module 2 - Variables and Data

 [Module 2 - Variables and Data](https://www.codecademy.com/learn/learn-lua/modules/variables-and-data/cheatsheet)

+### Module 2-1 - Data Types and their Purpose

 Module 2-1 starts off going over data types and their purpose, such as representing numbers, text, and truth statements.
 It also states how the rest of the module will go over the different data types, checking the type of data, and how to manipula the data.

+### Module 2-1 Assignment - Real Life Applications of Data Categories

 Module 2-1 Assignment:

 "Can you think of any other categories of data in real life?
 What about in the applications you use?"

 My response to this is vectors.
 Vectors use numbers within them but have a precise definition and tons of applications.
 For example, Unity uses Vector3 to represent an object's position and many other things.
 There was no coding assignment for Module 2-1.

+### Module 2-2 - Basic  and Complex Data Types

 Module 2-2 teaches that Lua organizes data into four basic data types: